metabase/metabase/docs/embedding/signed-embedding.md

 ## How signed embedding works

-If you allow people to interact with your Metabase through the iframe (i.e., you have interactive charts, not static ones), your web server will need to make requests to Metabase for updated data.
+If you want to set up interactive Metabase filters in your iframe, your web server will need to make requests to Metabase for updated data each time a website visitor updates the filter widget.

 To ask for updated data from Metabase, your web server will generate a new Metabase [embedding URL](#adding-the-embedding-url-to-your-website).
-For example, when a website visitor enters a value in an [embedded filter widget](./signed-embedding-parameters#adding-a-filter-widget-to-a-signed-embed), your web server will generate a new embedding URL with an extra parameter:
+For example, if a website visitor enters the value "true" in an [embedded filter widget](./signed-embedding-parameters#adding-a-filter-widget-to-a-signed-embed), your web server will generate a new embedding URL with an extra parameter:

 ```
-your_metabase_embedding_url?filter=value
+your_metabase_embedding_url?filter=true
 ```

 To prevent people from editing the embedding URL to get access to other parts of your Metabase (e.g., by changing the parameter to `filter=company_secrets`), your web server will add a signed JWT to the new embedding URL:

 ```
-your_metabase_embedding_url/your_signed_jwt?filter=value
+your_metabase_embedding_url/your_signed_jwt?filter=true
 ```

 The signed JWT is generated using your [Metabase secret key](#regenerating-the-secret-key).
 It tells Metabase that the request for filtered data can be trusted, so it's safe to display the results at the new embedding URL.

+If you want to embed charts with more interactivity, like [drill-down](https://www.metabase.com/learn/questions/drill-through) and [self-service querying](../questions/query-builder/introduction.md), see [Full-app embedding](./full-app-embedding.md)

 ## Enabling the embedding feature in Metabase